 When you travel to any country abroad, the factors that should be of concern are safety, scams, and annoyances.
 Vietnam is safe to visit, but occasionally, there are petty crimes, like pickpockets and theft.
 As a word of advice, it is best not to attract attention, and you should be fine.

 Our team at i Tour Vietnam has some excellent and insightful guides on safety tips and alerts for staying safe when traveling in Vietnam.
 Check them out at:

 Find a trusted Travel Insurance Brand

-Most people, at some point in their life, will have an urge to discover and travel.
-As Vietnam becomes more popular to international visitors, it is best to visit the country sooner than later, before the rest of the nation becomes a victim of globalization.
+Most people, at some point in their life, will have the urge to discover and travel.
+As Vietnam becomes more popular with international visitors, it is best to visit the country sooner than later, before the rest of the nation becomes a victim of globalization.
 Whether you plan to travel to Vietnam for business, vacation, shopping, or pleasure, Vietnam’s tourism industry is improving each day rapidly.
-As a developing country, there are still room for improvement, and the local government is putting effort into helping Vietnam tourism by investing and implementing stimulating growth factors mentioned above.
+As a developing country, there is still room for improvement, and the local government is putting effort into helping Vietnam's tourism by investing and implementing stimulating growth factors mentioned above.

 Got questions about visiting Vietnam?
 Reach out to us through our Contact page.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.